Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/12/find-sql-server-job-clashes.md

 - 10:34 every seventeen minutes
 - 11:06 every eleven minutes

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2018/12/jobs-prime-number-schedule-and-interval.png" alt="Jobs With Prime Number Schedule and Interval" loading="lazy"}
 :::

 If you are still having trouble, reduce the frequency by increasing the interval (rather than getting even more complicated with numbers!)

 Your mileage will vary, because if your jobs run for a terribly long time, it makes it more likely jobs will overlap.
-You’ll need to add a bit of thinking based on your own context.
-If your jobs are reasonably fast running when they don’t clash, this works wonders.
+You'll need to add a bit of thinking based on your own context.
+If your jobs are reasonably fast running when they don't clash, this works wonders.